kumar8317/d-day/README.md

 # D-Day

-A Chrome extension that syncs your google calendar events and displays a countdown timer of each event.
+A countdown to your calendar events.
+This chrome extension lets you track days/hours/minutes of your calendar events.

 The nearest event time would always be visible in your chrome toolbar.